awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-nodejs.md

 aws-xray-sdk@3.3.3
 ```

-If your application has any dependencies whose versions conflict with the X-Ray SDK's dependencies, both versions will be installed to ensure compatibility.
-For more details, see the [official NPM documentation for dependency resolution](http://npm.github.io/how-npm-works-docs/npm3/how-npm3-works.html).
+ If your application has any dependencies whose versions conflict with the X\-Ray SDK's dependencies, both versions will be installed to ensure compatibility\.
+For more details, see the [official NPM documentation for dependency resolution](http://npm.github.io/how-npm-works-docs/npm3/how-npm3-works.html)\.

 ## Node\.js samples<a name="xray-sdk-nodejs-sample"></a>